-- the annualized base salary of such employee at the beginning of the year; - an estimate of the bonus Contran will pay or accrue for such employee (other than bonuses, if any, for specific matters) for the year, using as a reasonable approximation for such bonus the actual bonus that Contran paid or accrued for such employee in the prior year; and - Contran's portion of the social security and medicare taxes on such base salary and an estimated overhead factor (25% for 2017 and 23% for each of 2016 and 2015) applied to the base salary for the cost of medical and life insurance benefits, unemployment taxes, disability insurance, defined benefit and defined contribution plan benefits, professional education and licensing and costs of providing an office, equipment and supplies related to providing such services.
+- the annualized base salary of such employee at the beginning of the year; - an estimate of the bonus Contran will pay or accrue for such employee (other than bonuses, if any, for specific matters) for the year, using as a reasonable approximation for such bonus the actual bonus that Contran paid or accrued for such employee in the prior year; and - Contran's portion of the social security and medicare taxes on such base salary and an estimated overhead amount for the cost of medical and life insurance benefits, unemployment taxes, disability insurance, defined benefit and defined contribution plan benefits, professional education and licensing and costs of providing an office, equipment and supplies related to providing such services.
+For 2019 and 2020, an overhead factor of 25% was applied to the base salary to the employee to determine the estimated overhead amount.
+Beginning with the 2021 charge, the estimated overhead amount for each employee is determined using a headcount-based methodology and is the same amount for each individual providing services under the ISA.

-Contran's senior management subsequently made such adjustments to the details of the proposed ISA charge as they deemed necessary for accuracy, overall reasonableness and fairness to us.
+Contran's senior management subsequently make such adjustments to the details of the proposed ISA charge as they deem necessary for accuracy, overall reasonableness and fairness to us.

-In the first quarter of each year, the proposed charge for that year under our ISA with Contran was presented to our management development and compensation committee, and the committee considered whether to recommend that our board of directors approve the ISA charge.
+In the first quarter of each year reported in the 2021 Summary Compensation Table, the proposed charge for that year under our ISA with Contran was presented to our management development and compensation committee, and the committee considered whether to recommend that our board of directors approve the ISA charge.
 Among other things during such presentation, the committee was informed of: